Below are some resources that Graduate Students can use to further their studies at the graduate level:

 McGill is the most research intensive university in Canada, both in terms of sponsored research income per full-time faculty member and in terms of peer-reviewed publications per full-time faculty member.

-When all sources and programs are counted for all McGill units, including affiliated hospitals, McGill’s total sponsored research income passed the half -billion dollar mark in 2003-04.
+When all sources and programs are counted for all McGill units, including affiliated hospitals, McGill’s total sponsored research income consistently surpasses the half-billion dollar mark.

 All research involving human subjects, including student projects conducted for thesis or course requirements, requires ethics review and approval before the research can begin.
 The requirement for review covers a wide range of activities, encompassing the humanities, the social and behavioural sciences, as well as the biomedical sciences.

 Research involving human subjects runs the gamut from observing people in the mall to conducting a clinical oncology trial.
 It can include surveys and questionnaires, individual interviews or focus groups, physiological, psychological or educational testing, tissue collection, as well as therapeutic interventions.
-For further information students should consult the Student Guide For Ethics Review For Human Subject Research.
-This website also contains information for all the McGill Research Ethics Boards, forms, guidelines, submission deadlines and links to other relevant documents.
+For further information students should consult the McGill Research Ethics Board website.

 On-Line Interactive TCPS Tutorial